ProseMirror/website/pages/guide/transform.md

 and other potentially useful things, such as
 [change tracking](../demo/track.html).

-In short, if you use [`setDoc`](##ProseMirror.setDoc) to update the document in your editor, you will reset the undo history and cause an error if your editor has collaborative editing enabled.
-If you use transforms, no such problems occur.
+In short, if you create a fresh [state](##state.EditorState) to update the document in your editor, you will reset the undo history and make collaborative editing break.
+If you use transforms, things just work.

 ## Steps